Header Banner

 "Apple Demands EU Repeal DMA After Feature Delays Hit Users" cover image

-One year after Europe's Digital Markets Act took effect, Apple isn't pulling any punches, the company claims regulators have created a mess that's hurting the very people the law was supposed to help.
-Apple argues the DMA is forcing "concerning changes" to how it designs products, while Samsung leads the European smartphone market without facing similar restrictions.
-So what is actually happening in this regulatory showdown?
+Since the DMA entered into force on Nov.
+1, 2022, and began to apply from May 2, 2023, Apple isn't pulling any punches.
+The company claims regulators have created a mess that's hurting the very people the law was supposed to help.
+It argues that the DMA is forcing "concerning changes" to how it designs products, while Samsung currently leads European smartphone shipments and, unlike Apple, was not among the Commission's first designated DMA gatekeepers (Alphabet, Amazon, Apple, ByteDance, Meta, Microsoft).

 Where do we go from here?

 The ripple effects do not stop at the EU's borders.
 DMA-like regulations are spreading globally, with countries like India, Brazil, and Indonesia eyeing similar approaches.
-Apple's documented delays, privacy trade offs, and competitive disadvantages offer a preview of how this model performs in practice.
+Apple's documented delays, privacy trade-offs, and competitive disadvantages offer a preview of how this model performs in practice.

 When innovation gets harder and pricier, everyone feels it.
 Fewer incentives for breakthrough work, less investment in the places that need digital infrastructure most.
 Apple's experience shows how regulatory uncertainty stacks on top of technical complexity, creating barriers that keep useful technology out of people's hands.